Mother’s Day will soon be here!

 1. Mr. Coffee Cafe Barista Espresso Maker – This is a great gift for moms who enjoy a cup of joe every morning.
-Amazon has it for only $199.
-If that price is too steep, you can always split the cost with your siblings.
+If the cost is too steep, you can always split it with your siblings.

 3. York Photo Mug – If you have little ones, this is a good gift idea for them to give on Mother’s Day.
 It is a coffee mug personalized with a photo, and you only have to pay shipping!
 If it’s your first time to use York Photo you can also get 40 free prints.

 Showing Mom you care doesn’t have to cost a lot of money.
-In fact, she will probably remember and appreciate the “together time” much more than any trinket you buy.
+In fact, she will probably remember and appreciate the “together time” provided by free things to do on Mother’s Day much more than any trinket you buy.

-What are you getting Mom for Mother’s Day?
+What are you getting Mom or what things will you do for Mother’s Day?
 If you’re a Mom, what were your favorite gifts received through the years?